wordofwarning/wordofwarning.org/current/2013-emergency/z1/index.md

 ![PartSuspended](partsuspended.jpg)

 **Paul O'Donnell | So Far West**
 A show led by a cowboy, a real, REAL cowboy.
-Using everything he owns — his horse, his mystery, his gun, his fancy clothes, his secretive ways —the man and the myth will stand in front of you, and will prove himself.
+Using everything he owns — his horse, his mystery, his gun, his fancy clothes, his secretive ways — the man and the myth will stand in front of you, and will prove himself; join him to discover the truth about the rootin' tootin' cowboy deep down inside everyone.

 *This bar IS a saloon.
 You ARE Buffalo Bill / the Sheriff / the Bad Cowboy / the Town Whore.*

-Join him to discover the truth about the rootin’ tootin’ cowboy deep down inside everyone.

-Paul O’Donnell is a recent graduate of Contemporary Theatre & Performance at MMU Cheshire — *So Far West* originated from his final year of study and has since been presented at a festival in Portugal; Paul will continue to tour with Sleepwalk Collective this November.
+Paul O'Donnell is a recent graduate of Contemporary Theatre & Performance at MMU Cheshire — *So Far West* originated from his final year of study and has since been presented at a festival in Portugal; Paul will continue to tour with Sleepwalk Collective this November.
 ![Paul O'Donnell](paul_odonnell.jpg)

 **The Same, But Different | THE WEDDING \[I DO I\]**